 Create and assign update rings

-Select All services, filter on Intune, and then select Microsoft Intune.
+In the Azure portal, select All services, filter on Intune, and then select Microsoft Intune.

 Select Software updates > Windows 10 Update Rings > Create.